EnigmaVSSUT/Hacktoberfest2019/README.md

 3. PRs made which shows it is done only for quick contributions and lies outside the guidelines of HacktoberFest 2019 will not be accepted.

-Please note that PRs made for adding yourself to list of contributors.md and your contribution must be same and should not be 2 different PRs.Otherwise it will not be accepted and it may be marked as invalid.
+Please note that PRs made for adding yourself to list of contributors.md and your contribution must be included in one PR and should not be 2 different PRs.Otherwise it will not be accepted and it may be marked as invalid.

 <b>Keep Coding!<b>